This document is for a development version of Ceph.

 Each osd will require 5GiB of space.

-After bootstraping the cluster you can go inside the seed box in which you’ll be able to run cehpadm commands:
+After bootstraping the cluster you can go inside the seed box in which you’ll be able to run Cephadm commands:

-- If you want to navigate to the dashboard you can find the ip address after running::
+If you want to navigate to the dashboard enter https://localhost:8443 on you browser.

 You can also find the hostname and ip of each box container with: